sleephee/CS1999-buggy-race-editor/README.md

 if you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) you can follow the instructions as Linux.

-For Mac or Unix-like systems, open a Terminl window.
+For Mac or Unix-like systems, open a Terminal window.

 To create the virtual environment, first `cd` to the directory which contains the application files (you might have use `git clone` to create it).
 Then do: